2026 Program Schedule

 Course PC-4

-Supervisors Safety Training Course Plaza Ballroom “A”
+Supervisors Safety Training Course

 Supervisors are arguably the most influential people in preventing workplace incidents and injuries.
 But only if they understand their key role and have the specific skills needed to follow through on that understanding.
-If they don’t or worse, have nevere been taught how to supervisor for safety as part of the job, then accidents and injuries nearly always follow.
+If they don’t or worse, have never been taught how to supervisor for safety as part of the job, then accidents and injuries nearly always follow.
 This jam-packed one day course guides new or experienced supervisors through the fundamentals they need to ensure safety on the job.

 Fees:

 $295.00 (register by Mar.
-28, 2023)
+19, 2026)

 GST Extra